thephpleague/url/dev-master/url-information.md

 ## URL resolution

 The URL class also provides the mean for resolving an URL as a browser would for an anchor tag.
+When performing URL resolution the returned URL is always normalized using all rules even the destructives ones.

 ~~~php
 use League\Url\Url;